zzzzsdaw/Merger-as-a-Stealer/README.md

 **transformers**: This library is used for loading models and tokenizers.
 Install it using the command `pip install transformers`.

 **torch**: Install it according to your CUDA version.
-For example, if you are using CUDA 11.8, you can run `pip install torch torchvision torchaudio --index-url ``https://download.pytorch.org/whl/cu118`.
+For example, if you are using CUDA 11.8, you can run `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`.

 **rouge - score**: It is used for calculating ROUGE - L scores.
-Install it with the command `pip install rouge - score`.
+Install it with the command `pip install rouge-score`.

 ### II.
 Running Steps

 #### 1. Model Path Configuration

-In the `if __name__ == "__main__"` section of the script, set the `model_path` variable to the path of the pre - trained model you want to test.
-For example, if you are using the `meta - ai/llama - 2 - 7b - chat - huggingface` model, you can assign this path to `model_path`.
+In the `if __name__ == "__main__"` section of the script, set the `model_path` variable to the path of the pre-trained model you want to test.
+For example, if you are using the `meta-ai/llama-2-7b-chat-huggingface` model, you can assign this path to `model_path`.

 #### 2. Dataset Preparation

 Update the `dataset_paths` list in the script.
 Add the paths of the JSON - formatted datasets for testing one by one.
-For instance, a dataset path like `"./Public - PII - email.json"` can be added.
+For instance, a dataset path like `"./Public-PII-email.json"` can be added.

 #### 3. PII Extraction Pattern Definition

 In the `patterns` dictionary, set the regular expressions for PII extraction according to different datasets.
-For example, for the `"Public - PII - email.json"` dataset, the expression for extracting email addresses can be set as `"Public - PII - email.json": r"[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}"`.
+For example, for the `"Public-PII-email.json"` dataset, the expression for extracting email addresses can be set as `"Public-PII-email.json": r"[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}"`.

 #### 4. Output File Specification